 The diver pushup is one of the high-intense pushup variations that torch considerable calories, heighten heart rate, build upper body strength, and provide an excellent warm-up.
 Please don’t confuse this exercise with dive bomber pushups because they are not the same.

-How to: The diver pushup is a combination of pushups plus superman.
-It means to execute this movement, perform a standard pushup and then lie on your stomach and perform a superman.
+How to: The diver pushup is a combination of pushups and Superman.
+To execute this movement, you perform a standard pushup, lie on your stomach, and perform a Superman.

 31. Bodyweight Turkish Get Up

-The bodyweight Turkish get-up is a type of exercise that requires you to use the body’s momentum to raise yourself up from the ground.
+The bodyweight Turkish get-up is an exercise in which you use your body’s momentum to raise yourself from the ground.

-It’s an outstanding exercise to work many areas of your body at once, such as the core, shoulder, arms, and legs.
+It’s an outstanding exercise for working many areas of your body at once, such as the core, shoulders, arms, and legs.

 It also helps develop balance and coordination in your lower body.